ADGEfficiency/teaching-monolith/distributed-computing/README.md

 ## Parallelism

-Parallelism = **doing many things** at once - it is how we can **execute** of a program.
-Parallelism is a special case of concurrency.
+Parallelism is **doing many things at once**.

+Parallelism is a feature of **how we execute** a program - parallelism is a special case of concurrency.

-A key characteristic of a parallelizable task is **independence** - we need to be able to split the work into many tasks that can run independently - this naturally favours a functional style of programming (where our functions have no side effects and we don't rely or are affected by state).
+A key characteristic of a parallelizable program is **independence** - being able to split the work into many tasks that can run independently.

+This concept of independent tasks favours a functional style of programming (where our functions have no side effects and don't depend on state).

-We could parallelize across:
+We can parallelize compute across:

 - threads (in one CPU core),
 - CPU cores (in one machine),